lukemelia/rfcs/text/0000-router-extensibility.md

 The handler lookup method (which Ember provides to the microlib) would be called with the route name (as it is today) but now also include the options as a second argument.

-The EmberRouter's [`_getHandlerFunction`](https://github.com/lukemelia/ember.js/blob/ce3ccad1c3e294f022e68eb24a2985cd672a4c41/packages/ember-routing/lib/system/router.js#L554-L600) method would then be updated to return a function which accepts a second parameter, `options`.
+The EmberRouter's [`_getHandlerFunction`](https://github.com/emberjs/ember.js/blob/ce3ccad1c3e294f022e68eb24a2985cd672a4c41/packages/ember-routing/lib/system/router.js#L554-L600) method would then be updated to return a function which accepts a second parameter, `options`.
 If `options` is passed, the handler lookup function would call `handler.applyRouteOptions(options)` after instantiating the handler.

 Ember.Route would be updated to have a default no-op implementation of `applyRouteOptions`, which addon authors or app developers could override.

-Currently, EmberRouter's [`_buildDSL`](https://github.com/emberjs/ember.js/blob/0e4c342271200d3ff6908124947433d7ecd7bb46/packages/ember-routing/lib/system/router.js#L116-L133) is private, as indicated by the leading underscore.
-Making this method public as `buildDSL` and documenting it would empower developers pursuing advanced use cases to override it to either customize the DSL instance, or provide their own instance.
+Currently, EmberRouter's [`_buildDSL`](https://github.com/emberjs/ember.js/blob/0e4c342271200d3ff6908124947433d7ecd7bb46/packages/ember-routing/lib/system/router.js#L116-L133) statically references `EmberRouterDSL`.
+Instead, it should reference a new property `dslFactory`, to get the class to be used for the DSL.
+In the case that complex logic is needed to determine this class (this is not expected to be common), a getter could be supplied.
+Adding this public property and documenting it would empower developers pursuing advanced use cases to subclass Ember's DSL class, or to provide their own implementation.

-This implies that the contract of the DSL instance would also need to be stable and documented.
-That API is as follows:
+This implies that the contract of the DSL class would also need to be stable and documented.
+Let's look at the public methods on DSL:

 `route(name: string, options: any, callback: ()=>any): void;`

 This is the main method used in function passed to the `Router.map`.
-Currently, the supported `options` are `path` and `resetNamespace`, with any other options being ignored.
-Other options would now be passed to the `applyRouteOptions` method of the route (see below).
+It is currently documented as part of `Router.map`'s docs [here](https://github.com/emberjs/ember.js/blob/0e4c342271200d3ff6908124947433d7ecd7bb46/packages/ember-routing/lib/system/router.js#L1335-L1375).
+Currently, the supported `options` are `path` and `resetNamespace`, with any other options being ignored. `path` and `resetNamespace` would continue to have the effect they have today, and in addition, they would be passed along with other options to the `applyRouteOptions` method of the route (see below).

 The DSL implementation should assert that passed options are serializable in order to be forward-compatible with possible future performance optimizations to the route generation and recognition implementation.

 `generate(): (match: any) => void;`

-This is called by the router to and is expected to return a function compatible with the router microlib's `map` method.
+This is called by the router and is expected to return a function compatible with the router microlib's `map` method.
 See the [tildeio/router.js README](https://github.com/tildeio/router.js/) for details.

 `mount(_name: string, options: any): void;`